 Domestic OGS/QEII-GSST Competition Deadlines

-- Be an international student studying in Ontario with a student study permit under the Immigration and Refugee Protection Act (Canada).
+- International competition – applicants must be an international student studying in Ontario with a student study permit under the Immigration and Refugee Protection Act (Canada).
 Note: international students are not eligible for QEII-GSST awards.

 Minimum Academic Requirements

-- Have achieved a first-class average equivalent to Waterloo’s (minimum of A-/80%), in EACH of the last two full-time academic years (eligibility averages are based on grades up to and including August 31, 2018).
+- Applicants must have achieved a first-class average (minimum of A-/80%), in EACH of the last two completed years of study (full-time equivalent).

 Time in Program